prabhdeepsingh3499/movie-review-sentiment-analysis/README.md

 * By using regular expressions library we remove special characters and numbers found in our reviews
 * By using LabelEncoder we encode our sentiment column as it is categorical and algorithms will not work for categorical data.
 1 represents a positive sentiment and 0 represents a negative sentiment
 * After that we assign sentiment column as y variable and review column as X variable
+### Vectorize reviews with TfidfVectorizer
+* Now, we will convert text into numeric form as our model won't be able to understand the human language.
+We will vectorize the reviews using TfidfVectorizer.
+TfidfVectorizer is used to convert a collection of raw documents into a matrix of TF-IDF features.
 ![Cleaned Data](https://github.com/prabhdeepsingh3499/movie-review-sentiment-analysis/blob/master/img/CleanText.png?raw=True)
 ### Train Test Split
 * Now that we have cleaned our data, we will do train and test split using train_test_split function
 * We will use 80% of data as training data and 20% of data as testing data.
-### Vectorize reviews with TfidfVectorizer
-* Now, we will convert text into numeric form as our model won't be able to understand the human language.
-We will vectorize the reviews using TfidfVectorizer.
-TfidfVectorizer is used to convert a collection of raw documents into a matrix of TF-IDF features.
 ### Model Building
 * Now that we have vectorized all the reviews, we will build a model to classify the test data.
-* We will use a supervised learning algorithm, Linear Support Vector Classifier (LSVC).
+* We will use a supervised learning algorithm, Linear Support Vector Classifier (Linear SVC).
 It is widely used for binary classifications and multi-class classifications.
 * You can find more explanation on scikit learn documentation page-https://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html
 ### Accuracy
 * The accuracy turned out to be 89%!